This beautiful flower suncatcher is also a flower mandala kids can easily make!

 Here’s a description (found on The Mandala Project’s website) that I especially like:

 Not to get to woo-woo on you or anything, but I’d love to learn more about mandalas.
 More about them as an art form.
-More about the meanings associated with them.
-More about how they’ve been used in cultures around the world.
+About the meanings associated with them.
+And about how they’ve been used in cultures around the world.

-Have you ever made a mandala, yourself or with your kids?
+Have you ever made a mandala, either yourself or with your kids?

 Pin It for Later